 Building Pathways is led by a diverse board of labor and community leaders, activists, and professionals committed to promoting a diverse and inclusive construction workforce.

 Treasurer/Director Mark Fortune, a Boston native, has been a local labor leader for much of his career in the building trades.
-A Business Agent for Sprinklerfitters Local 550 for nearly 3 decades and President of MetroBTC for 5 years, Mark has helped to position both his union and the building trades collectively, as leaders in the fight for better wages and working conditions for Massachusetts families.
+A Business Agent for Sprinklerfitters Local 550 for nearly 3 decades, Mark also serves as President of MetroBTC and has helped to position both his union and the building trades collectively, as leaders in the fight for better wages and working conditions for Massachusetts families.

 Director Nicole (Nikki) Horberg Decter is a partner in the labor and employment law firm of Segal Roitman LLP, where she advises unions on all aspects of labor-management relations and represents unions in arbitration, litigation and collective bargaining.
 She also represents individuals in litigation regarding wage-and-hour and discrimination matters.
 Nikki has served on the Board of Directors of the AFL-CIO Lawyers Coordinating Committee and on the Steering Committee of the Boston Bar Associations’ Labor and Employment Section as the co-chair of its Labor sub-committee.